BROWN BEAR WATCHING – 2400 SEK per person (English/Swedish speaking guide)

 As the bears are very shy, please do not scare them off by making too much noise.

 If you are on your own, you will be sharing the hide with others.
-In 2017 bears were spotted on every occasion, in 2018 the success rate was 95%.
+In 2019 the success rate of seeing bears was 85%.
 The more quiet you are, the bigger your chances of spotting bears.
 If they come at a favourable time, the photo opportunities are excellent.

 Apart from bears, a variety of birds (great spotted woodpecker, grey-headed woodpecker, jay, birds of prey, etc.) and squirrels can be observed and photographed.
 Sometimes a fox tiptoes by.